kx0101/ToggleX/README.md

             {
                 context.Result = new ContentResult
                 {
-                    Content = "Feature is disabled..\",
+                    Content = "Feature is disabled..\n",
                     StatusCode = 403
                 };
             }